egoist/svg-to-vue-component/README.md

     rules: [
       {
         test: /\.svg$/,
+        // If you want to import svg in css files
+        // You need to configure another rule to use file-loader for that
+        issuer: /\.(vue|js|ts)$/,
         use: [
           // This loader compiles .svg file to .vue file
           // So we use `vue-loader` after it